 - the Upper Youth Club Area is suitable for informal meetings of 20 persons

 Please contact our bookings representative on 01403 733202 to find out more or email firstname.lastname@example.org

 Southwater Leisure Centre

 Other areas of the Centre comply with the Disability Discrimination Act.
 The entire Centre can be opened up to accommodate 300-500 people.
 There are adequate toilet and changing facilities throughout the building.
-There is also a main catering kitchen, which can facilitate either the Reception Hall or Main Hall.

 Community Grant Aid

 A Parish Council is empowered to incur expenditure in the execution of any works in order to exercise its statutory powers.
 There is also a power to incur expenditure for the "benefit of all or some of its inhabitants" (Local Government Act 1972 s.137).

 Groups who have previously benefited from grant funding from the Parish Council are, Southwater Welcome Club, The Belfry Luncheon Club, Horsham Youth Concert Band, Horsham District Age Concern, Holy Innocents Church, Insight for the Blind and the local Mediation Service to name but a few.